emmaremy/wooi/README.md

 # wooi
-A very in progress website teaching the basics of Bahasa Wooi (please don't look to hard at my bad translation)
+A very in progress website teaching the basics of Bahasa Wooi.
+Please don't look to hard at my very bad Papuan-dialect Indonesian or my poorly-formatted HTML.